 N.B., It’s fine for your weekly roles to differ from your life roles (see Habit 2).
 For now, just focus on the week ahead.
 Perhaps you’ll be parenting, managing a team, serving a community organisation, playing a sport or doing maintenance around your home.
 Make a split that feels right for you.

-Though you can definitely use digital note-taking, productivity and calendar apps, this weekly planner template from Covey does everything above on just one piece of paper.
+Though you can definitely use digital note-taking, productivity and calendar apps, this weekly planner template does everything above on just one piece of paper.

 Voila: a simple yet powerful productivity system that’s coherent, balanced, effective, people-oriented, flexible and portable.